ansonjaison/anson-drive/README.md

 - **Copy Link Feature**: Copy file URLs to the clipboard with visual feedback (copy to checkmark transition). 📋
 - **Scroll-to-Top Button**: Smoothly scroll back to the top of the page when needed. ⬆️
 - **Dark Theme**: A modern dark-themed UI with customizable CSS variables for easy theming. 🌙
-- **Cloudflare Pages Hosting**: Fast, secure, and scalable deployment with automatic HTTPS. ☁️
+- **Netlify Hosting**: Fast, secure, and scalable deployment with automatic HTTPS. ☁️
 - **Featured Files Section**: A dedicated page (`featured.html`) to highlight specific files from various folders, enhancing visibility of key documents. ⭐

 ---

 ## Demo 🌐

-Visit the live demo at [https://anson-drive.pages.dev/](https://anson-drive.pages.dev/) to explore the application.
+Visit the live demo at [https://anson-drive.netlify.app/](https://anson-drive.netlify.app/) to explore the application.
 You can browse folders, search for files, use the admin page to generate metadata, and check out the new featured files section. 🚀

 ---